Expense Policy

 2. Class: management and general or program

-3. Funding Source: Generally, travel should be billed to GTLF
+3. Funding Source: Generally, travel should be billed to GTLF which is our unrestricted classification.
+Restricted classifications such as Schmidt indicate specific approved expenses for that grant.

 4. Reason: please explain the purpose (i.e. “breakfast at Horizons” or “transport to ABC Foundation Dinner”)